 Will my Data Plan Support Pepwave 5G Devices?

 The short answer is "maybe".
 It is still very early in the testing phase of these products in the USA and none of the 5G mobile routers are yet certified on any of the National cellular carriers like Verizon, Sprint/TMobile, or AT&T. For Verizon customers and AT&T customers this likely means that for at least the next 30-60 days the devices will have trouble being activated on the Verizon network.
 This is often because the IMEI numbers of the modems have not yet been loaded into the Verizon database preventing modems from being activated.
 This may be the case for other carriers as well.
-For certain data plans like the TMobile 100GB 5G data plan that does not require an IMEI for activation, we suspect the new Pepwave 5G modems will be able to take advantage of TMobile's 600mhz 5G Band 71 Spectrum but again this has not been tested as we are still awaiting modems for real world testing.
+For certain data plans like the TMobile 100GB 5G data plan that does not require an IMEI for activation, we have confirmed the Pepwave 5G modems will be able to take advantage of TMobile's 600mhz 5G Band 71n Spectrum.

 For customers on "reseller" data plans or Grandfathered Unlimited Data Plans we suspect that the 5G modems will not work or may work but not pickup 5G even in a 5G coverage area.
 This is because while many of those plans are "unlimited" the carriers are using the launch of 5G as an excuse to say "well those plans do not support 5G" forcing customers to upgrade to newer plans with 5G support that may have strict data caps or throttling restrictions.
 This is not good news and another reason we are cautioning customers from jumping into 5G supported modems at this time.